-Students complete Digital Technologies as a core subject for one semester in Year 7.
+Students study this subject for a semester in Year 8..

 Drama

 Drama assists students to develop confidence, self-esteem and creative risk-taking.

 Students enhance their knowledge and understanding in applying and analysing the elements, skills, processes and styles of drama.
 There is a focus on practical workshops that train students in developing acting skills, particularly in terms of voice, movement and character development.